CS 2450: Software Engineering

 Assignments and Exams

-The student is responsible for reading the material in the textbook.
-A reading schedule is provided with the class schedule on the course website.
-The student is expected to read the material before the class in which it is discussed.
-The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
-Feel free to bring questions from the reading to lectures or to office hours.
+Students are responsible for reading the material in this course.
+This includes reading the material before the class in which it is discussed.
+Students are encouraged to bring questions about the reading to class or to office hours.

-Collaboration with other students in the course is encouraged.
-Students may seek help learning concepts and developing programming skills from whatever sources they have available, and are encouraged to do so.
+Collaboration with other students in the course is encouraged, particularly within assigned groups.
+Students may also seek help learning concepts and developing programming skills from whatever sources they have available, and are encouraged to do so.
+Each student must prepare his/her own solution to each assignment.
+See the section on cheating.

 Cheating will not be tolerated, and will result in a failing grade for the students involved as well as possible disciplinary action from the college.
 Cheating includes, but is not limited to, turning in homework assignments that are not the student’s own work.
 It is okay to seek help from others and from reference materials, but only if you learn the material.
 As a general rule, if you cannot delete your assignment, start over, and re-create it successfully without further help, then your homework is not considered your own work.